MuneebRabaney/chuck-norris-joke-app/README.md

 2. `npm install`
 3. `npm run start`

-You will now have a working developemt version of the project
+You will now have a working development version of the project